STEVE INSKEEP, Host:

 KEVIN WINKER: But I don't know where (unintelligible).
 Not too good.

 ARNOLD: Whoa, I've heard about this.

-Dr. WINKER: Well, we've just been allowed access back in.
+WINKER: Well, we've just been allowed access back in.
 They've renovated it and given us a bunch more space on this side.
-Here's a good one, at the species level...
+Here's a good one that's at the species level...